rokmohar/alexa-assistant/readme.md

 ### THE SKILL WILL TRY TO DELETE THIS MP3 FILE FOLLOWING A "CANCEL", "EXIT OR "STOP" COMMAND, OR WHEN THE USER DOES NOT GIVE AN ANSWER, HOWEVER THIS ISN'T ALWAYS POSSIBLE ESPECIALLY WITH ASSISTANT ACTIONS.
 THE FILE WILL ALWAYS REMAIN FOLLOWING ANY OTHER INTERACTION WITH THE SKILL AS IT IS IMPOSSIBLE TO TRIGGER A DELETE ONCE ALEXA STARTS READING A RESPONSE AS THE LAMBDA FUNCTION STOPS RUNNING.
 IF YOU WANT TO ENSURE THAT THE LAST RESPONSE IS DELETED THEN JUST SEND A "STOP" COMMAND WHEN AN ACTION ISN'T RUNNING E.G "ALEXA, ASK GOOGLE TO STOP"

-### AS A RESULT IT IS NOT RECOMMENDED TO USE BANKING ACTIONS OR ANY OTHERS ACTIVITIES THAT MIGHT EXPOSE PERSONAL INFORMATION AND DO NOT SHARE YOUR S3 BUCKET NAME WITH ANYONE
+### AS A RESULT IT IS NOT RECOMMENDED TO USE BANKING ACTIONS OR ANY OTHER ACTIVITIES THAT MIGHT EXPOSE PERSONAL INFORMATION AND DO NOT SHARE YOUR S3 BUCKET NAME WITH ANYONE

 ### IF THIS IS NOT ACCEPTABLE TO YOU THEN PLEASE DO NOT INSTALL THIS SKILL!
-SEE THE S3 BUCKET BUCKET INFORMATION SECTION FOR MORE DETAILS

 # AWS CHARGES